wyrmtech/pi-fan-controller/README.md

 fancontrol.py modified from the original to control the fan on pin12 (GPIO 18)

-To use this code,
+# To use this code

 git clone https://github.com/wyrmtech/pi-fan-controller.git

-If you don't already have git installed, you'll need to install git first using sudo apt-get install git.
+# If you don't already have git installed, you'll need to install git first using

+sudo apt-get install git

 I would suggest that you run the following first to make sure everything is up to date: